Why we measure this

 Greenhouse gases are changing the climate.
 This will have both local and global effects, from the vegetables in your back yard to ocean acidification.

-Saskatchewan's GHG emissions totaled 76.4 million tonnes of CO2e in 2018.
+Saskatchewan's GHG emissions totalled 76.4 million tonnes of CO2e in 2018.
 2019 emissions data was released after this report was compiled, and will be updated on this page shortly.

 Much of our prosperity comes from the natural world, including agriculture, forestry, ecotourism and other resource-based industries.
 The success of these industries, and the province, is dependent on a stable climate and a resilient environment.